-These two are brother and sister.
+One great thing about photography is how it freezes time and lets you see things you wouldn’t see otherwise.
+Look at these two lions, for example.
+They are brother and sister.
 Moments before I took this shot the female sprang up and surprised the male.
 You can see how he rocked back in surprise right off the ground, with his legs out and his tail out straight for balance.

-Some naturalists believe that the reason why males have manes is that manes protect their vulnerable necks from the claws of other lions.
-Lions are pretty much the top of the tree, so there has to be some way to keep the numbers down – and fights to the death between male lions is the way.
+Some naturalists believe that the reason why males have manes is that the dense fur protects their vulnerable necks from the claws of other lions.
+Lions are pretty much the top of the tree predators, so if they didn’t fight there would be no way to keep numbers down, and nature would be out of balance.
+Fights to the death between male lions is nature’s way.
+The balance in the system is what matters.
+Destroy that and everything suffers.
+We humans are slowly learning that.

 The Vervet Monkey At Gorah